yonaskolb/Stylist/README.md

     static func parse(value: Any) -> ParsedType?
 }
 ```
+You can load multiple themes, and they will all be applied as long as they have different paths

 Many different types of properties are already supported and listed here in [Style Property Types](docs/StyleProperties.MD#types)

 The `PropertyValue` that get's passed into the closure will have a `value` property containing your parsed value.
 It also has a `context` which contains [property query values](docs/StyleProperties.MD#queries) like device type,  UIControlState and UIBarMetrics.